InnovationDesignConsortium/revit_standards_addin/README.md

 ```

 #### Custom Code Rules
 This runs the code in a C# file in the same folder as the rule definition file.
 It can check the model and return an error (such as the "model can have a maximum of 5 in-place families") or it can modify the document (such as "set the SheetGroup parameter to the first two characters of the Sheet Number parameter").
+There are several examples demonstrating the powerful capabilities of this type of rule in the Sample Rules Repository.

 CS files must implement a public method named "Run" as follows: